expo/expo/docs/pages/guides/config-plugins.md

 We recommend using [`expo-yarn-workspaces`](https://www.npmjs.com/package/expo-yarn-workspaces) which makes Expo monorepos very easy to setup.
 In your monorepo's `packages/` folder, create a module, and [bootstrap a config plugin](https://github.com/expo/expo/tree/master/packages/expo-module-scripts#-config-plugin) in it.

+### Manually running a plugin

+If you aren't comfortable with setting up a monorepo, you can try manually running a plugin, to do this:

+- Run `npm pack` in the package with the config plugin
+- Copy the resulting file into your project (this file should look something like `react-native-my-package-1.0.0.tgz`)
+- Then add the package to your project in the `package.json` dependencies object: `"react-native-my-package": "./react-native-my-package-1.0.0.tgz"`
+- Run `yarn` or `npm install` to install from the local package.
+- Add the package to the `plugins` array in your `app.json`: `{ "plugins": ["react-native-my-package"] }`
+  - If you have [vscode expo][vscode-expo] installed, autocomplete should work for the plugin.
+- If you need to update the package, change the `version` in the package's `package.json` and repeat the process.

 ### Modifying the AndroidManifest.xml